2016 Melbourne Money Expo - A Major Step Forward

 It’s been a week since the Sterling & Currency crew were in Victoria for the 2016 Melbourne Money Expo.
-The Melbourne weather was nothing to complaint about, the advertising and promotion all looked clear and professional, and there was much discussion in the media about the valuable displays that were on show.
-(Channel 9 visited on the Saturday and took footage of the kids in the Five Cent Forage, and interviewed a few to boot.)
+The Melbourne weather was nothing to complain about, the advertising and promotion all looked clear and professional, and there was much discussion in the media about the valuable displays that were on show.
+(Channel 9 visited on Saturday and took footage of the kids in the Five Cent Forage, and interviewed a few to boot.)

-I don’t know what the numbers were through the door yet, however the queue to get in the door on Saturday morning was the longest we’ve seen in years (without exaggeration).
+I don’t know what the numbers were through the door yet, however, the queue to get in the door on Saturday morning was the longest we’ve seen in years (without exaggeration).
 The show products released were incredibly popular with folks through the door, many of the folks that bought them stuck around to peruse dealer’s tables and offer items for sale.